pomerium/pomerium/docs/docs/glossary.md

 ## General

 ### Access Token
 This is a general term referring to a string issued by an identifying service like an [identity provider] that validates the holder to have a specific set of permissions.
-Most of the access tokens discussed in our docs are [JWTs].
+Most of the access tokens discussed in our docs are [JWTs] formatted following the [Oauth 2.0 RFC](https://datatracker.ietf.org/doc/html/rfc6749#section-7.1).

 ### Identity Provider
 An identity provider (**IdP**) is used to [authenticate] a user, i.e. confirm their identity.
 Pomerium uses external IdPs to better integrate into existing environments, and to achieve strong separation of services.
+Pomerium provides [single sign-on] from your IdP to your entire network infrastructure from a single location.

 ### Identity-aware Proxy
 A [proxy](https://en.wikipedia.org/wiki/Proxy_server) is an intermediate service between one or more clients or servers.
 Most of the proxies discussed in our docs are technically [reverse proxies](https://en.wikipedia.org/wiki/Reverse_proxy), sitting between one or more servers and all clients, providing a single point of ingress into a system.